Historic Unveiling: Maharaj Gambhir Singh - Nara Singh Memorial and Manipur Levy Museum Inaugurated in Cachar

 The Manipur Levy:

-The Manipur Levy was the first standing army of the Manipur Kingdom, formed in eighteen twenty-four during the national struggle to free the region from Burmese domination, and it played a decisive role in ending the dark period known as Chahi Taret Khuntakpa or the Seven Years’ Devastation (eighteen nineteen to eighteen twenty-six), marked by violence, displacement, and depopulation; established under the leadership of Maharaja Gambhir Singh, with crucial military command shared by his cousin Maharaja Nara Singh, the force initially operated as the “Raja Gambhir Singh Levy” and began with five hundred men trained with British support while the king was in exile in Cachar, later expanding into a well-organized army that by eighteen thirty-five numbered three thousand infantry, one hundred cavalry, and an artillery unit equipped with four three-pounder cannons, with soldiers compensated through land grants rather than regular pay; the Levy successfully expelled Burmese forces from the Manipur Valley, entered Imphal on June tenth, eighteen twenty-five, and pushed the enemy beyond the Chindwin River, restoring Manipur’s sovereignty by February eighteen twenty-six, a success formally recognized in the Treaty of Yandabo, which acknowledged Gambhir Singh as the independent king. commemorated by a memorial pillar laid in May two thousand twenty-three at the Manipur Levy Ground in Chandrapur, Cachar Assam.
+The Manipur Levy was the first standing army of the Manipur Kingdom, formed in 1824 during the national struggle to free the region from Burmese domination, and it played a decisive role in ending the dark period known as Chahi Taret Khuntakpa or the Seven Years’ Devastation (1819 to 1826), marked by violence, displacement, and depopulation.
+Established under the leadership of Maharaja Gambhir Singh, with crucial military command shared by his cousin Maharaja Nara Singh, the force initially operated as the “Raja Gambhir Singh Levy” and began with 500 men trained with British support while the king was in exile in Cachar.
+It later expanded into a well-organized army that by 1835 numbered 3,000 infantry, 100 cavalry, and an artillery unit equipped with four 3-pounder cannons, with soldiers compensated through land grants rather than regular pay.
+The Levy successfully expelled Burmese forces from the Manipur Valley, entered Imphal on June 10, 1825, and pushed the enemy beyond the Chindwin River, restoring Manipur’s sovereignty by February 1826, a success formally recognized in the Treaty of Yandabo, which acknowledged Gambhir Singh as the independent king.
+It is commemorated by a memorial pillar laid in May 2023 at the Manipur Levy Ground in Chandrapur, Cachar, Assam.

 One of the attendees remarked, "Standing here at Chandrapur, we are reminded that our identity is forged in history.
 This museum and platform are not just structures; they are classrooms for our children to learn about the bravery of the Manipur Levy."